 Our business is managed by Cherry Hill Mortgage Management, LLC (the "Manager"), subject to the oversight and direction of our Board.
 Our Manager is responsible for administering our business activities and day-to-day operations.
-Stanley Middleman, who has served as our non-executive Chairman of the Board since October 2013, has informed us that he will not seek re-election to the Board at the Annual Meeting, and his term as a director will expire at the Annual Meeting.
-Effective upon the expiration of Mr. Middleman's term as director at the Annual Meeting, the number of directors comprising the entire board will be fixed at four.
 The directors are informed about our business at meetings of our Board and its committees and through supplemental reports and communications.

-There were six meetings of the Board in 2016.
-Each director, other than Mr. Middleman who did not attend the meeting in December 2016, attended all of the meetings of the Board while such director was a member.
-Each independent director also attended all committee meetings for such committees on which the director served in 2016.
+There were six meetings of the Board in 2017.
+Each director attended all of the meetings of the Board while such director was a member.
+Each independent director also attended all committee meetings for such committees on which the director served in 2017.
 The Company does not have a policy regarding board members' attendance at the Annual Meeting.
-All of our current directors who were directors at the time attended the 2016 Annual Meeting.
+All of our directors attended the 2017 Annual Meeting.
 In accordance with NYSE requirements and our Corporate Governance Guidelines, the independent directors of our Board regularly meet in executive session without management present.
-Generally, these executive sessions follow after a meeting of our Board or of the Audit Committee.
-In 2016, the independent directors of our Board met in executive session four times without management or Mr. Middleman present.
+Generally, these executive sessions follow a meeting of our Board or of the Audit Committee.
+In 2017, the independent directors of our Board met in executive session four times without management present.